srinivasan-saravanan/string-processing/README.md

 Command to create a CSV with individual char as column.

-Sample input output cases I have attached here.
+Sample input output cases I have commited in repo itself.
 Please refer the same.